nih-cfde/published-documentation/docs/spec-and-docs/CFDE-glossary-test.md

 biological material, further classified within its own ontological system).

 Specification of subject granularity also let the application layer handle subjects with different granularities in different ways, according to ontological context.
+For more detail you can see the C2M2 specification [here](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/).

 <!--[EDITOR: either punt the reader to the C2M2 specification documents for a complete
 list of subject granularities and descriptions, or edit this entry to include a complete